 4.1 Prohibition of Harassment and Other Forms of Discrimination, and Retaliation

-4.1.1 Harassment based upon race, color, religion, creed, sex, national origin, age, political affiliation, veteran status, or disability is a form of discrimination in violation of federal and/or State law and Appalachian State University policy.
+4.1.1 Harassment based upon race, color, religion, sex, national origin, age, political affiliation, veteran status, or disability is a form of discrimination in violation of federal and/or State law and Appalachian State University policy.
 It is the internal policy of Appalachian State University to prohibit harassment and other forms of discrimination on the basis of sexual orientation as well as gender identity and expression.
 Neither harassment nor other forms of impermissible discrimination will be tolerated.
 Retaliation against any person opposing, complaining of, or participating in an investigation of harassment or other forms of impermissible discrimination is a violation of federal and State law and/or Appalachian State University policy, and will not be tolerated.
 Retaliation against a complainant's spouse, partner, or other close personal relation to the complainant is also impermissible.

 4.1.2 Any interference, coercion, restraint or reprisal directed against any person opposing, complaining of, or participating in an investigation of harassment and/or other forms of impermissible discrimination is prohibited.